Get your family out of the house and enjoy the beautiful fall weather with these 10 healthy fall activities!

-- Sign up for a race.
 Fall is my favorite time to run.
 I have a hard time keeping my mileage and speed up during the hot and humid summer.
 Fall’s 50-60 degree temperatures make running incredibly easier.
 Don’t believe me?
 Sign up for a 5K in December and train for it during the fall months.
-I suggest the Jingle Bell Jog for NYers.
-It’s a fun race in Prospect Park, where participants dress in their favorite Christmas garb.
+If you’re in the NYC area, I’ve compiled a list of my top 10 favorite races.

 Hiking is another great way to see fall foliage and enjoy the mountain air.
 Hiking may seem like an intense activity, but there are trails for people of all skill levels.
 Bear Mountain in NY has flat easy terrain as well as steep difficult hikes.

 8. Pick up some seasonal produce at the Farmer’s Market

 Farmers markets showcase a variety of beautiful colors in the fall.
 Orange squash, green brussel sprouts, purple eggplant, and white cauliflower are just some, to name a few.
 Visit your local farmers market to pick up a variety of fall fruits and vegetables and make a healthy colorful dish at home, like my Warm Autumn Quinoa Salad with Brussels Sprout and Squash.
 Challenge yourself to buy as many colors as you can find!

 9. Have fun at a haunted theme park